ceammc/SwiftRNBO/README.md

 - No audio input;
 - Only **16 bit** `wav` and `aiff` files **under 4Gb** in size are allowed as sample dependencies;
 - Only parameter changes are currently supported.
 MIDI functionality, messages, outports, inports, multichannel audio and other such things will be added during the ongoing development;
-- Only SwiftUI multiplatform and iOS example projects currently exist;
+- Only SwiftUI multiplatform sample project currently exists.
+UIKit and Objective-C examples will be added in the future;
 - Only a fraction of methods is currently implemented.